JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 ## Finding cross-tenant private endpoints and their connections

+In the introduction, we saw how you can share a service between different tenants.
-The above sharing scenario might not be relevant to every company, so maybe you want to [limit cross-tenant private endpoint connections](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/limit-cross-tenant-private-endpoint-connections).
+This might not be relevant to every company, so maybe you want to [limit cross-tenant private endpoint connections](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/limit-cross-tenant-private-endpoint-connections).
 This Azure Policy based approach helps you to prevent them from being created in the first place and you can always make exemptions if needed.